ubarsc/rios/doc/source/concurrency.rst

 Communication between the jobs and the main thread is handled via a network socket, which is managed by an extra thread running in the main process.
-That last point means there may be one more thread than you expect running in the main script.
+That last point means that the main script may run one more thread than you expect.

 ... something about PBS environment variables.
 Also about shared temp directory.
 Also about singleBlockComputeWorkers, as a way to make very effective use of